-Description:

-Register an object specific method (similar to a proc) for forwarding calls to a callee (target Tcl command, other object).
-When the forwarder method is called, the actual arguments of the invocation are appended to the specified arguments.
-In callee an arguments certain substitutions can take place:

-- %proc: substituted by name of the forwarder method - ♦ %self: substitute by name of the object - ♦ %1: substitute by first argument of the invocation - ♦ {%@POS value}: substitute the specified value in the argument list on position POS, where POS can be a positive or negative integer or end.
-Positive integers specify the position from the begin of the list, while negative integer specify the position from the end. - {%argclindex LIST}: take the nth argument of the specified list as substitution value, where n is the number of arguments from the invocation. - ♦ %%: a single percent. - ◆ %Tcl-command: command to be executed; substituted by result.
+- Description: Register a method (similar to a proc) for forwarding calls to a callee (target tcl command, other object).
+If the forwarder method is called, the actual arguments of the invocation are appended to the specified arguments.
+In callee an arguments certain substituions can take place: - ♦ %proc: subsituted by name of the forwarder method - ♦ %self: subsituted by name of the object - ♦ %1: subsituted by first argument of the invocation - ♦ %%: a single percent. - ◆ %tcl-command: command to be executed; substituted by result.